 While Eudora continued to be updated for Windows and Mac OS, a Mac OS X native version of the software took a back seat last year,

-and a promise to do better this past December from Dorner, who remains with Qualcomm as vice president of Technology.
+eliciting an apology and a promise to do better this past December from Dorner, who remains with Qualcomm as vice president of Technology.
 In the months following Dorner’s comments Qualcomm did indeed update Eudora for OS X with new public beta versions, culminating in this recent “final” 5.1.1 release.

 New features in Eudora 5.1 included the addition of Secure Sockets Layer (SSL), enhancements to MoodWatch, an enhanced address book with photo support, new address book settings dialog, support for vCards, the ability to save address book entries in Comma Separated Values (CSV) format, the ability to see signatures in messages you compose and more.
 If you’ve stayed up to date with recent changes to the “Classic” version of Eudora, however, the most important change here is the release status of the Mac OS X version.